 We do not carry vaccines, but offer referrals to agencies that provide these free of charge, as well as many other agencies who can help where we cannot (without cost), such as for addictions, PAP tests, mammograms, pregnancy care, STD & HIV testing, and smoking cessation classes.

-Additionally, we have a network of specialty providers who have agreed to see Good Neighbors' patients in their private offices for free or very low fee.
+Additionally, we have a network of specialty providers who have agreed to see Good Neighbors' patients in their private offices for free or a very low fee.
 These specialties include: ophthalmology, surgery, gynecology, dermatology, podiatry, endocrinology, otolaryngology (ears, nose & throat), allergy, and gastroenterology.

 Several area pharmacies offer $4 prescriptions for generic drugs.
 As often as is appropriate, we write for these medications for affordability reasons.
 (We do not have narcotics or other controlled substances on the premises, nor do we prescribe them.)